alexdrone/flexboxobjc_deprecated/README.md

 # FlexboxKit
-A simple UIKit extension to wrap the flexbox properties in regular UIView.
+A simple UIKit extension to wrap the flexbox properties in regular *UIView*.
 This project is based on the robust Facebook's C implementation of Flexbox.

-The goal is to have a small standalone UIKit library to layout elements.
+The goal is to have a small standalone **UIKit** library to layout elements.
 It doesn't rely on the DOM model at all.

 <p align="center">